J22160/ML_DRUG_DISCOVERY/README.md

 ## "Lipinski Rule of Five"
 Lipinski rule of 5 helps in distinguishing between drug like and non drug like molecules.
 It predicts high probability of success or failure due to drug likeness for molecules complying with 2 or more of the following rules

+1. No more than 5 hydrogen bond donors (the total number of nitrogen–hydrogen and oxygen–hydrogen bonds)
+2. No more than 10 hydrogen bond acceptors (all nitrogen or oxygen atoms)
-Molecular mass less than 500 Dalton
+3. A molecular mass less than 500 daltons
-High lipophilicity (expressed as LogP less than 5) Less than 5 Hydrogen bond donors Less than 10
-Hydrogen bond acceptors Molar refractivity should be between 40-130
+4. An octanol-water partition coefficient[6] (log P) that does not exceed 5

-lets define a function Lipinski to calculate molecular weight, logP, number of H donor and number of H acceptor.
+A function is created to calculate molecular weight, logP, number of H donor and number of H acceptor.